Consumer Price Index (CPI) Definition

 The consumer price index is an economic indicator that measures changes in prices of typical consumer expenses.
 It is also used to measure inflation and the cost of living in a geographic area.
 For example, if living expenses rise in a particular region due to inflation, this would result in an increase in that region’s CPI.
 The CPI is published monthly by the Bureau of Labor Statistics in the Department of Labor.

 Calculate the CPI using the prices of items in a “basket” of typical consumer goods and services.
 The basket includes food, transportation, shelter, clothing, medical care, entertainment, and other items.
 Prices are determined by samples taken from stores or providers in the relevant geographic area.
 Then the prices are weighted according to the item’s significance to the consumer.
 The core CPI is a variant of the CPI that excludes food and energy prices.

 Cost of Living Index

 Headline Inflation Definition

 US CPI Components

 The U.S. CPI covers more than 200 categories of goods and services.
-The categories fall into 8 groupings:
+The categories fall into the following 8 groupings:

-To learn how to price for profit, download our Pricing for Profit Inspection Guide.
+If you want to learn how to price for profit, then download our Pricing for Profit Inspection Guide.